 Managing these laws in isolation is inefficient and risky.
 Cross-training provides the comprehensive perspective needed to protect the organization and properly support employees.

-Navigating a health condition and its impact on work is incredibly stressful for an employee.
-Being passed between different HR contacts—one for leave, one for accommodations, another for benefits—is confusing and frustrating.
 A single, knowledgeable point of contact who can speak to all aspects of their situation creates a seamless, supportive, and compassionate experience.
 This builds trust and reinforces the company's reputation as a caring employer.

-An HR Generalist with deep, cross-functional expertise in FMLA, ADA, and COBRA is an invaluable asset.
-This skill set is in high demand because it directly impacts the company's bottom line by preventing costly litigation.
 For HR professionals looking to advance their careers, pursuing an HR Generalist certification that emphasizes these interconnected laws is a powerful differentiator.

+True mastery comes from structured, in-depth training.
 A program like the HR Generalist Certificate Program is specifically designed to build this cross-functional expertise.
-It moves beyond theoretical definitions and uses real-world case studies and interactive exercises to show you how these laws interact in practice.
-You'll learn not just what FMLA, ADA, and COBRA are, but how to manage a single employee situation through all three legal frameworks simultaneously.
-This is the kind of practical, actionable knowledge that gives you the confidence to handle any situation that arises.
+It moves beyond theoretical definitions and uses real-world case studies to show you how these laws interact in practice.